Hungry in Fort Myers? Here's La Velle's annual restaurant guide

 Tim’s Magic Wok .
 Located next to Nino’s.
 Very friendly staff.
 I'll never forget the time I ran into Matthew LeCroy here and watched him eat rolls with his hands.
 The sushi here is sneaky good.
 Great lunch special: Three rolls for 12.95.
 Boom.

 Blu.
 Good sushi.
 Has become a trendy evening spot.
+There's some crazy drink special for women on Thursdays that packs the place.
 Especially the Gulf Coast Town Center location.
 Lots of funky specialty drinks.
 They have Zulu Shrimp as an appetizer, which is similar to Bang Bang Shrimp.

 Cantina Laredo.
 Excellent.
 One of my favorite places in the area.
 You can order the guacamole to be made right at your table!